Storage Engines

 - Superior compression ratios (20-40x)

-- Native n-gram indexes for full-text search
+- Native n-gram indexes for search

 - Best when you already operate ClickHouse